narwhalacademy/zebra-crossing/README.md

 - Put your smart cards/passports/phones in a Faraday bag that blocks signals from going in and out.
 (See [Micah Lee's guide on them](https://micahflee.com/2015/11/some-thoughts-on-faraday-bags-and-operational-security/).)
 - Use a more secure operating system: [Tails](https://ssd.eff.org/en/module/keeping-your-data-safe) (works off of a USB stick) or [Qubes OS](https://www.qubes-os.org/).
 - For Android users: Download apps using [F-Droid](https://f-droid.org), an open-source, security-focused app store.
-- For US residents: Freeze your credit to prevent hackers from accessing sensitive data.
-See Security Checklist's [Freeze Your Credit](https://securitycheckli.st/) section for details.
+- For US residents: Freeze your credit to prevent bad actors from accessing or mis-using your personal information.
+See IntelTechniques' [Credit Freeze Guide](https://inteltechniques.com/data/workbook.pdf) for details.

 ---